-The Kataike community, including Oākura and Ōkato, is embracing the Restore Kaitake project to make their patch safe for the return of treasured species such as kākā, yellow-crowned kākāriki and kiwi.
+The Kataike community, including Oākura and Ōkato, is embracing the Restore Kaitake work, helping make their patch safe for the return of treasured species such as kākā, yellow-crowned kākāriki and kiwi.

-Find out how the community is embracing the project here: Restore Kaitake unites community of trappers
+Find out how the community is embracing the multi-pronged work here: Restore Kaitake unites community of trappers

-Approximately 2500 hectares of this work is in Egmont National Park (Block C on map) will be managed in conjunction with the Taranaki Mounga Project and the Department of Conservation.
+Approximately 2,500 hectares of this work is in Egmont National Park (Block C on map) and will be managed in conjunction with the Taranaki Mounga Project and the Department of Conservation.

 Possum control in the remaining areas of the treatment area (blocks A, B and D, E & F on attached map) will be managed by the Taranaki Regional Council.